2023 The Basque Country

 After coffee we will visit the Jacobin monastery complex, an amazing collection of buildings from the 1200s which had fallen into complete disuse until restoration was started from the 1970s onwards.

-In the afternoon we travel by coach out to the Airbus production plant for a tour of the new A350XWB production line and a visit to the attached aerospace museum, Aeroscopia, where we can step aboard a Concorde, Caravelle, A300 – Airbus’ first venture in the mid-70s – and the world’s largest passenger airliner the A380.
+In the afternoon we travel by coach out to the Airbus production plant for a tour, including a view over the new A350XWB production line, and a visit to the attached aerospace museum, Aeroscopia, where we can step aboard a Concorde, Caravelle, A300 – Airbus’ first venture in the mid-70s – and the world’s largest passenger airliner the A380.

 Evening meal together.